 When you begin working in an ASA Only-covered position, your employer will complete a Membership Record informing INPRS that you have become employed in a covered position and will begin participation in the ASA Only plan or PERF Hybrid plan.
 You will have a 60-day window to elect a plan choice.
 If you do not make an election within this timeframe, you will automatically default in to the PERF Hybrid plan.
 You will receive a letter in the mail confirming your plan election.

 INPRS will open an ASA Only account in your name and you will formally become a member.
 You will receive a welcome packet detailing your membership information.
-The packet will include instructions for you to register for a personalized PERF Online account (a passcode will be mailed to you); here, you can designate beneficiaries, update your address, and make fund allocations for your contributions.
+The packet will include a PIN number with instructions on how to access your online account (PERF Online) in order to make an election.
+A passcode will also be mailed to you.
+PERF Online will allow you to designate beneficiaries, update your address, and make fund allocations for your contributions.
 If you do not make contribution allocations, your contributions will default to a target date fund based on your estimated year of retirement.

 You immediately begin saving for your retirement when you become a member.
 After enrollment, you may name a beneficiary to receive the assets remaining in your account after you pass away.
 You may name one or more individuals, such as a spouse or dependents, a trust, estate, or other legal entity, such as a charity.
 If you designate more than one primary or contingent beneficiary for your account, benefit shares may be allocated in percentage increments.